OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 Your password and/or your username are never visible to any XING Member at any time.
 XING shall never disclose or pass your password and/or your username on to any third party.

-Furthermore, you will need to fill out certain mandatory fields in the course of the registration process, such as:
+Furthermore, you will need to fill out certain mandatory fields in the course of creating a Profile, such as:

 *   Business e-mail account
 *   Business telephone number